City of Newcastle adopted a new Organisation Structure on 9 August 2022 which became effective on 1 October 2022.

 The Executive Director Corporate Services is David Clarke.
 Areas of responsibility include Finance, Property & Performance, Legal & Governance, Information Technology, Customer Experience and People & Culture.

 David joined City of Newcastle in August 2018 and has 20 years experience working with communities, stakeholders and governments on natural resource, coastal, public land, renewable energy and agricultural research initiatives.

 From 2013 - 2018, he was Group Director Governance and Strategy with NSW Department of Industry - Lands and Water where he led Crown land legislative reforms, Aboriginal and Council land negotiations and governance functions.

 David was born and raised in Newcastle and holds environmental qualifications from the University of Newcastle.

-In 2018, Alissa was appointed as the Chief Financial Officer and was a finalist in the 2019 Minsters’ Awards for Women in NSW Local Government receiving a Highly Commended Award for Women in a Non Traditional Role due to her appointment as first female CFO for the City.
+Alissa was appointed as the Chief Financial Officer in 2018 and was a finalist in the 2019 Minsters’ Awards for Women in NSW Local Government receiving a Highly Commended Award for Women in a Non Traditional Role due to her appointment as first female CFO for the City.
 Alissa’s Finance career with the City has involved leading a dedicated team of financial professionals and driving a culture of excellence to support the organisation’s $300 million annual budget and long term financial plan.

 Alissa has also held numerous leadership positions as well as being appointed by the CEO as Program Manager for the Newcastle 500 during which she oversaw the inaugural 2017 Supercar event.
 Alissa also worked in the Financial Services Industry prior to joining CN.